lukso-network/docs/docs/guides/network/update-the-node.md

 $ curl https://install.lukso.network | sh
 ```

-Make sure to check the downloaded version again, to assure that the update was successful.
+Make sure to check the downloaded version again to ensure that the update was successful.

 ```bash
 $ lukso version